Food security

 - Nutrition workforce - establishing an in-store nutrition workforce in over 100 remote stores.
 This will upskill a local First Nations workforce to support consumers to make healthier choices.

-- Remote First Nation community stores subsidies - reducing the costs of around 30 essential products in up to 152 remote stores to help ease cost of living pressures and improve food security in remote communities.
+- Remote First Nation community stores subsidies - reducing the costs of around 30 essential products to help ease cost of living pressures and improve food security in remote communities.

 Give feedback about this page.